 NBA Playoffs: Grizzlies' Starting Lineup Against Jazz

-The Memphis Grizzlies beat the San Antonio Spurs and then they beat Steph Curry and the Warriors in the NBA's play-in tournament to make the regular playoffs.

-It's safe to say that Ja Morant and his Grizzlies have earned their spot in the NBA Playoffs as the eighth seed against the Utah Jazz who are the first seed.
+The Memphis Grizzlies took the first game of the series with the Jazz in Utah over the weekend and will have a chance to get another one on the road on Wednesday during Game 2.

-The Grizzlies have announced their starting lineup on Sunday, and it can be seen in a post below from FantasyLabs NBA.
+The starting lineup has been announced for the Grizzlies for the game and can be seen in a post below from FantasyLabs NBA.

-The Jazz are 7.5-point favorites over the Memphis Grizzlies in Utah for Game 1 on Sunday, according to FanDuel.
+The Jazz are 10-point favorites over the Memphis Grizzlies in Utah on Wednesday night for Game 2, according to FanDuel.

 Related stories on NBA basketball